 Below is an example of a full body template with exercises plugged in.
 Notice there are no sets and reps included.
 This is provided only to show order of exercise.

 While this is a very condensed version of strength training program design, it gives you a template to work from.
 No program should be 100% “cookie cutter,” but this template makes it easy to plug in exercises knowing that you’re creating a comprehensive and properly sequenced strength training program.

-This is a short excerpt from Mark Naylor’s chapter on Strength Training Program Design in the IYCA’s Principles of Athletic Strength & Conditioning textbook.
-Click on the image below to learn more about this book:
+This is a short excerpt from Mark Naylor’s chapter on Strength Training Program Design in the IYCA’s Principles of Athletic Strength & Conditioning textbook, which is part of the High School Strength & Conditioning Specialist certification.
+Click on the image below to learn more about the HSSCS:

-Mark Naylor is an Assistant Strength & Conditioning Coach for the University of Michigan Football Program.
+Mark Naylor is an Assistant Strength & Conditioning Coach for the Arizona Cardinals and a contributor to the IYCA book Principles of Athletic Strength & Conditioning.
+Before joining the Cardinals, Mark was the Head S & C Coach at Eastern Kentucky and an Assistant S & C Coach with University of Michigan Football Program.
 He previously served as the Director of Ball State University’s football strength & conditioning program and has also spent time with the Baltimore Ravens and at Missouri Southern.
 He earned his BS from Missouri Southern and his MS from Ball State University.